D-Mona/jcl-guitar-clinics/README.md

 ### Media

-- All photos on the Home page were taken from https://commons.wikimedia.org .
+- The images on the Home page were taken from https://commons.wikimedia.org .
 - The images on the registration form and thank you page were taken from https://www.pexels.com/ .

+### Tech
+- I used VSCode for the project creation.
 - I used https://imageresizer.com/ for resizing my images for better performance.